Eugene-Babii/encomage-test-task/README.md

 Logic for creating a new record should be implemented via "Add User" button.

-Example of grid:

-Note: The grid on the screen is not required, it is only an example to understand better the requirements.
-To create and edit users you need to create a user form.
-Example of form:

-Note: The form on the screen is not required, it is only an example to understand better the requirements.

 Required skills to complete the task:
 		Required Stack:
 ●	When completing the task you must use OOP principle.